Costlow, Gray Take Home All-Conference Honors

 Colonials Notch Comeback Win on Sunday

 Anderson, Costlow, Draper, Leal-Robles, Rinehart to Join Colonials in 2014-15

-Stacey Schramm enters her fourth season as head coach of the George Washington University softball team in the fall of 2013.
+Stacey Schramm enters her fifth season as head coach of the George Washington University softball team in the fall of 2014.

 During her first season at the helm of the Colonials program, Coach Schramm made an immediate impact, as her squad finished the 2011 season with 10 more wins than in 2010.

 But the GW softball team achieved new heights under Coach Schramm in 2012, reaching the Atlantic 10 Championship title game for the first time in program history.
 The Colonials manufactured a nine-win improvement from the previous year for a school-record 25 victories, while also smashing program marks for doubles (63), home runs (41), stolen bases (86) and ERA (2.88).